HACKERALERT/Picocrypt/README.md

 # Picocrypt
 Picocrypt is a <i>very tiny</i> (hence "Pico"), very simple, yet very secure file encryption tool.
 It uses the modern XChaCha20-Poly1305 cipher suite as well as Argon2ID, making it about as secure and modern of an encryption tool as you'll ever get your hands on.
-Picocrypt's focus is <i>security</i>, so it might be slightly slower than others.
+Picocrypt's focus is <i>security</i>, so it might be slightly slower and less attractive visually than others.

 <img alt="Screenshot" src="https://i.imgur.com/S3cNkiL.png">